Sep-Fading/OpenGL_Learning/README.md

 - Sent some data to the GPU memory I assigned in the program.
 - Created a basic vertex shader.
 - Created a method to check for the compilation status of the vertex shader.

+*16/12/2023*
+- Added a basic fragment shader with a call to check its compilation status.
+- The method used to check the compilation status of the vertex shader now just works with any given shader passed in as a parameter.